victoriafil/computational-semantics/README.md

 Each group should select two members, one for each of the following roles:
 - Repository manager `userm`: creates and owns a repository for the group and sets up access for other memebers and teachers.
 - Final submision admin `userf`: shares their screen when preparing and discussing the final group submission.
-You may alternate the role of the final submission member for different questions.
+You may alternate the role of the final submission admin for different questions.

 #### Repository manager